Chancellor's First Year at the Helm

-It was just more than one year ago that then Sen. Robert Duncan officially began his duties as Chancellor Robert Duncan.
+It was one year ago this week that then Sen. Robert Duncan officially began his duties as Chancellor Robert Duncan.

 Duncan, a Texas state senator for the better part of two decades, was named sole finalist to replace Kent Hance on May 14, 2014, and officially approved as chancellor during a special meeting of the Texas Tech University System Board of Regents on June 12.
 He started his new duties as the fourth chancellor in the history of the TTU System a year ago July 7.

 “It’s gone by fast,” he said.
 “The system was in very good hands when I came aboard, and that has helped make this first year rewarding.”

 The past 12 months have also been very busy across the TTU System.
 A few of the highlights include:

 - The Texas Higher Education Coordinating Board (THECB) approved the new bachelor’s degree program in civil engineering at Angelo State University, and engineering classes will begin on campus this fall.

 - In January, Lisa Calvert was named the TTU System’s new vice chancellor for institutional advancement.
 During a year of transition, the system is still on track to raise approximately $160 million in the most recent fiscal year.